dsaronin/kinokero/README.md

 examples (which are not complete GCP examples!) about the code being outdated and to use it as reference only.

-During development, I had to trial & error hack my way to get the protocol's working.
+During development, I had to trial-&-error hack my way to get the protocols working.

 I used popular working Ruby gems to make this package DRY:

-* faraday as the http client (and needed faraday middleware)
+* _faraday_ as the http client (and needed faraday middleware)
-* xmpp4r as an excellent XMPP module (made skipping libjingle easy)
+* _xmpp4r_ as an excellent XMPP module (made skipping libjingle easy)
-* cups as an interface to the linux CUPS system.
+* _cups_ as an interface to the linux CUPS system.
-* beefcake as the protocol buffer handler & compiler
+* _beefcake_ as the protocol buffer handler & compiler

 ## Installation